Béryl incident: Contamination of spectators

 The radioactive cloud was pushed by the wind to the east, with in this direction, significant atmospheric contamination measured up to around 150 km.
 A certain number of dignitaries, including two ministers (Pierre Messmer, Defence Minister, and Gaston Palewski, Minister of Scientific Research) attended the tests, as well as several military and civilians (one thousand people total).

 Pierre Messmer rushed to leave the same evening after decontamination.
 It would have been more dignified for the chief of the armies to manage the accident.
 He denied any contamination.

 Panicked Atomic Energy Commission personnel washed themselves frantically in an effort to decontaminate themselves.
 The rush caused by the haste of the participants' decontamination gave rise to little worthy occurrences on the part of some officials after the testimony of Sodeteg (contractor) personnel.

 Closing of the tunnel

 Subsequently, the outlet of the tunnel was covered with concrete to confine the radioactive contamination and to delay its dispersion.

 Health consequences

-Gaston Palewski would die of leukemia 22 years later, persuaded, according to Pierre Messmer, that this cancer was caused by the accident.
-Messmer also died of cancer, but at a very advanced age, without being able to link the cancer to this incident.
+Gaston Palewski would die of leukemia at the age of 83, 22 years later, believing, according to Pierre Messmer, that this cancer was caused by the accident.
+Messmer also died of cancer, but at a very advanced age (91), without being able to link the cancer to this incident.
 According to official reports available, most military only received external radiation.
 However, no information is available on the health of the Saharan civilian Tuareg population.